Ohad-Ma/Pokemon-game-project/README.md

 ## About
-This project represents a game which based on an **directed weighted graph** with various methods and Dijkstra's the shortest path algorithm.
+This project is a part of OOP Course and represents a game which based on an **directed weighted graph** with various methods and Dijkstra's the shortest path algorithm.
 Methods such as :
 - _Add\remove a vertex on the graph._